 The B.E.S.O. meetings are conducted in a relaxed atmosphere.
 Typically B.E.S.O. will have two monthly meetings, which will occur every other week.
 Our meetings will feature invited speakers from the education sector and they will serve as a forum for the presentation and discussion of different topics such as policy, teaching practices, research, materials development, and lesson ideas.
 The meetings will also serve as a forum where students can share ideas about Bilingual Education and discuss what works and what does not.
 Our goal is to build relationships with one another and learn from each other.

 For more information contact B.E.S.O. sponsors: Dr. Roxanne Allsup-Cuellar or Dr. Maria De la Colina

 Kappa Delta Pi International Honor Society in Education

 Chapter Counselor in San Marcos: Dr. Nathan Bond, NathanBond@txstate.edu

 Chapter Counselor in Round Rock: Jessica Ligon, JL50@txstate.edu

-There are multiple opportunities to enhance leadership skills, these include: presentating at and attending local, state and national conferences, chances to connect and share ideas with other university student reading councils, and planning and implementing community service projects.
-The fun part is that the [SMSRC] provides aspiring teachers the chance to fellowship with other like-minded students.
+Membership in the Reading Council provides multiple opportunities to enhance leadership skills, which include: presenting at and attending local, state and national conferences; opportunities to connect and share ideas with other university student reading councils; and planning/implementing community service projects.
+The Reading Council provides aspiring teachers the chance to fellowship with other like-minded students.

-At [SMSRC] monthly meetings students hear from top-notch speakers who address topics related to classroom diversity, literacy pedagogy, reading across the curriculum, student motivation, and many others.
+At the Reading Council meetings students hear experienced teachers and highly-qualified speakers who address topics such as classroom diversity, literacy pedagogy, reading across the curriculum, and student motivation.